A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 \subsubsection{Numerical integration scheme}

-Perhaps the most important implementation choice is the numerical integrator for the dynamics of the (generalised) mean $\bmu$ in \eqref{eq: gen filt}, \eqref{eq: linear gen filt}.
-This dynamics is usually stiff; when the model's flow $f$ and likelihood function $g$ are both linear, the Euler integrator might yield satisfactory integration, but with a small integration step, however, in the presence of any non-linearities the equation requires a more accurate solver with an adaptive step-size; here two choices are the Runge–Kutta–Fehlberg \cite{hairerSolvingOrdinaryDifferential2008} and the more accurate albeit more expensive Ozaki solver \cite{ozakiBridgeNonlinearTime1992,fristonVariationalTreatmentDynamic2008}.
+Perhaps the most important implementation choice is the numerical integrator for the dynamics of the (generalised) mean $\bmu$ in \eqref{eq: gen filt} and \eqref{eq: linear gen filt}.
+When the model's flow $f$ and likelihood function $g$ are both linear, the Euler integrator might yield satisfactory integration with small step-sizes.
+However in the presence of any non-linearities this integration problem is usually stiff and requires a more accurate solver with an adaptive step-size.
+Here two choices are the Runge–Kutta–Fehlberg \cite{hairerSolvingOrdinaryDifferential2008} and the (recommended) more accurate albeit more expensive Ozaki solver \cite{ozakiBridgeNonlinearTime1992,fristonVariationalTreatmentDynamic2008}.